 Unlike other demographics, Muslim consumers tend to be extremely loyal, with over 80% saying they would prefer to buy brands that recognize and support Muslim identity.

-And here we come to the crux of the matter: most American companies are oblivious to the fact Muslim audiences are waiting to be recognised, to have their needs met, and see their culture reflected in brand stories.
-Behind the politicised headlines and stereotypes are consumers left waiting for brands to begin a conversation with them.
+And here we come to the crux of the matter: Most American companies are oblivious to the fact American Muslim Consumers are waiting to be recognised, to have their needs met, and see their culture reflected in brand stories.
+Behind the politicized headlines and stereotypes are consumers left waiting for brands to begin a conversation with them.